Commercial Road Weir

 It gets even easier at a medium level as more of the rocks are covered and the optimum line is not as tight.
 Use the same line as in low water but compensate for more water flowing across the channel pushing you from left to right.
-The “gatepost” rock will be covered and will form a small pour-over which you want to avoid going over or into.
-Therefore steer well left to compensate for the side wash.
-The photo sequence of Commercial Road is at a medium level.
+The “gatepost” rock will be covered and will form a small pour-over which you want to avoid, so steer well left to compensate for the side wash.

 At high levels the rapid below the weir takes on a new character.
 The increased volume of water coming over the left of the weir flows across the main channel, pushing your boat quickly towards the clump grass and rocky channels on the right.
 In order to keep in the main channel you will have to steer hard left to avoid the no-go area on the right.
 On exiting the chute paddle hard to maintain effective steering and head left down the main channel.
 The line is not critical as long as you avoid being washed into the channels, grass and rocks on the entire right hand side of the rapid.